 But let’s back up a minute.
 How do we know about Horus and the Scorpion Goddesses?
 It’s not part of the Egyptian mythology we’re familiar with.
 And that’s true; it isn’t.
 But then we have so few of the ancient Egyptian myths.
 And much of what we do have is so confusing and obscure (I’m looking at you, Delta Mythological Manual) that we can hardly make a coherent story out of it.
 That just wasn’t the way the Egyptians did things.
 Very often, the only way we know about a myth is from the fragments of it hidden in other texts…particularly in magical texts that include what is known as a historiola, a little bit of a myth that relates to the subject of the spell.

 Our boy Horus is often the subject of these historiolas, particularly when the spells invoke the aid of Isis as healer.
 Just as Isis comes to the aid of Horus in the story, so She will come to the aid of the present-day sufferer, who is identified with Horus.
-There are a whole series of these types of spells that are intended to cure inflammation, which can include anything from the pain of swollen breasts in a new mother to the fiery pain of poison from a snake bite or scorpion sting, which the Egyptians described as “burning.”
+There is a whole series of these types of spells that are intended to cure inflammation, which can include anything from the pain of swollen breasts in a new mother to the fiery pain of poison from a snake bite or scorpion sting, which the Egyptians described as “burning.”
 As a whole, these spells are sometimes referred to as “burning Horus” spells since Horus is so often in fiery pain for one reason or another—and requires healing.

 There’s an interesting example of this from the Greco-Egyptian magical papyri, aka the PGM.

 The Charm of the Syrian Woman of Gadara for Any Inflammation